-To meet Southern Oregon’s growing demand for skilled healthcare providers, Rogue Community College is building a $21M education center at its Table Rock Campus near Medford.
-The Health Professions Center will include instructional programs ranging from sterile processing to nursing.
-Designed to inspire the collaborative development of a prepared workforce, the facility will allow students to learn in a variety of low-fi and high-fi simulated healthcare settings and work with actual patients in an operational dental hygiene clinic.
+To meet Southern Oregon’s growing demand for skilled healthcare providers, Rogue Community College built a new $21M education center at its Table Rock Campus near Medford.
+The Health Professions Center includes instructional programs ranging from sterile processing to nursing.
+Designed to inspire the collaborative development of a prepared workforce, the facility allows students to learn in a variety of low-fi and high-fi simulated healthcare settings and work with actual patients in an operational dental hygiene clinic.

-As lead allied health building architects, Hennebery Eddy is partnered with local executive architect Kistler+Small+White.
-The 38,000-square-foot building will join the TRC Building and the newly renovated High-Tech Center to finalize the first phase of the campus master plan (also designed by Hennebery Eddy and Kistler+Small+White).
-The project broke ground in March 2019 and is on schedule to open for classes in fall 2020.
+As lead allied health building architects, Hennebery Eddy partnered with local executive architect Kistler+Small+White.
+The 38,000-square-foot building joins the TRC Building and the recently renovated High-Tech Center to finalize the first phase of the campus master plan (also designed by Hennebery Eddy and Kistler+Small+White).